This section describes the Garbage-First (G1) Garbage Collector (GC).

 Defaults for controlling the initiating heap occupancy indicate that adaptive determination of that value is turned on, and that for the first few collection cycles G1 will use an occupancy of 45% of the old generation as mark start threshold.

 The size of the heap regions.
-The default value is based on the maximum heap size and it is calculated to render roughly 2048 regions.
-The size must be a power of 2, and valid values are from 1 to 32 MB.
+The default value is based on the maximum heap size and it is calculatedto render roughly 2048 regions, with a maximum ergonomically determined value of 32 MB.
+A size given by the user must be a power of 2, and valid values range from 1 to 512 MB.

 ||The size of the young generation in total, which varies between these two values as percentages of the current Java heap in use.|

 ||The allowed unreclaimed space in the collection set candidates as a percentage.
 G1 stops the space-reclamation phase if the free space in the collection set candidates is lower than that.|

 ||The expected length of the space-reclamation phase in a number of collections.|

 ||Old generation regions with higher live object occupancy than this percentage aren't collected in this space-reclamation phase.|

 <ergo>means that the actual value is determined ergonomically depending on the environment.

 This is a summary of the main differences between G1 and the other collectors: